shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 \end{equation}
 $$
 thus constructing $p_t$ or $u_t$ is *equivalent*.
-One key idea (Lipman et al., 2023 and Albergo et al., 2023) is to express the probability path as a marginal over a joint involving a latent variable $z$:
+One key idea (Lipman et al., 2023 and Albergo & Vanden-Eijnden, 2022) is to express the probability path as a marginal over a joint involving a latent variable $z$:
 $p_t(x_t) = \int p(z) ~p_{t\mid z}(x_t\mid z) \textrm{d}z$.
 The $p_{t\mid z}(x_t\mid z)$ term being a **conditional probability path**, satisfying some boundary conditions at $t=0$ and $t=1$ so that $p_t$ be a valid path interpolating between $q_0$ and $q_1$.
 In addition, as opposed to the marginal $p_t$ , the conditional $p_{t\mid1}$ could be available in closed-form.